Top 10 Virtual Credit & Debit cards for EU residents 2023

 Klarna is a popular “pay later” service which lets you buy goods online and pay for them later through instalments.
 The best bit?
-The instalments are completely interest free which mean there are no hidden fees or extra charges.
+The instalments are completely interest-free which means there are no hidden fees or extra charges.
 As long as you pay on time.

-The Klarna ghost card is a “virtual” card which you can access via the Klarna mobile app.
+The Klarna ghost card is a “virtual” card that you can access via the Klarna mobile app.
 Just to be clear this is not a physical card.
-Instead with every purchase you are given a unique card number and payment details in the app.
-Once you have these details you can use them to checkout at any online store.
+Instead, with every purchase, you are given a unique card number and payment details in the app.
+Once you have these details you can use them to check out at any online store.

 Heads up: Bunq does check whether you have sufficient funds in your account to cover the payment before you make a transaction (they don’t offer a credit line).
 This means you don’t have to worry about paying off a hefty debt once you’re back from vacation.

 Anytime offers both plastic and virtual cards to its users.
-The neobank has a number of features for each card.
+The neobank has many features for each card.
 Both cards are powered by MasterCard.

 Aion provides its users with both virtual credit and debit cards.
-One of the main features of the debit card is that it's a multi currency card.
-With Aion’s multi currency debit card, there are no currency conversion costs, free card transactions, free ATM withdrawals and you can link your card to both Apple and Google Pay.
-Aion masterCard powered credit card offers users full management of their card via the app, a max limit of €10,000, add your card to Apple or Google Pay in a few clicks.
+One of the main features of the debit card is that it's a multi-currency card.
+With Aion’s multi-currency debit card, there are no currency conversion costs, free card transactions, or free ATM withdrawals and you can link your card to both Apple and Google Pay.
+Aion MasterCard-powered credit card offers users full management of their card via the app, a max limit of €10,000, and add your card to Apple or Google Pay in a few clicks.